 You'll always see tax that will be charged on the checkout screen before completing your purchase.
 The way Google Play calculates and handles tax depends on the type of content.Apps/Games on Google Play

 Purchases are made from the developer of the app.
 In most locations, the developer is responsible for charging taxes (where applicable).
-For customers in the EU Member States, Google is responsible for charging, collecting, and remitting the VAT on sales as a result of changes in EU VAT legislation.
+For customers in the UK and EU Member States, Google is responsible for charging, collecting, and remitting the VAT on sales as a result of changes in EU VAT legislation.

 Tax on these items is determined based on digital good tax laws where you're located.

 Google Play no longer sells devices.
 For more information, find tax information in Google Store Help Center.